Zynga beats estimates, boosted by OMGPOP purchase

 The results came as Zynga shares have tumbled 38 percent since its high on March 2 on doubts that the company could sustain its revenue growth.

-Revenue grew to $321 million from $243 million in the first quarter last year.
+Revenue grew to $321 million (198 million pounds) from $243 million in the first quarter last year.

 Zynga made its biggest acquisition in late March, paying $183 million in cash for OMGPOP, soon after the obscure New York-based company's "Draw Something" game became a sensation in the mobile market.